-Cilantro known as Pak Chee in Thailand, is an edible herb.
+Cilantro, also known as Pak Chee in Thailand is an edible herb.
 And in most western countries it's called Coriander.
 It is also sometimes known as Chinese Parsley.
 This particular herb was originally a native of southern Europe and derived its name from the Greek word Koris, which in turn has some reference to the word "Bug".
-Apparently this was because the plant typified a smell similar to that of "old bed bugs".
+Apparently, this was because the plant typified a smell similar to that of "old bed bugs".

 Does anyone know what old bed bugs smell like?
 Well, one thing is for sure, this particular herb doesn't taste anything like bed bugs!!!
 Old or new and thank goodness for that.
 But while on the subject of bugs - if you're looking to sample some tasty bugs while on holiday here, you have to look no further than on the streets of Bangkok and or Pattaya.

 While fresh cilantro has a rather pungent flavour, it's considered by many to be fragrant and tangy, if not a little peppery in taste.